 LucidLink Filespaces Security Model: https://www.lucidlink.com/wp-content/uploads/LucidLink-Security_Model.pdf

-Encrypted LucidLink client file system data is communicated securely via TCP/IP port 443 directly with the Object Store (Bucket) - using the Object Storage credentials provided.
+Encrypted LucidLink client filesystem data is communicated securely with our service via Transmission Control Protocol/Internet Protocol (TCP/IP) port 443 and the Object Store (S3 compatible Bucket or Azure Container) using the Object Storage credentials provided.

-All Object Storage transfers are performed through HTTPS with AES-256 end-to-end, client side authenticated encryption through the LucidLink Windows, macOS or Linux client and file system shared secret (password).
+All Object Storage transfers are performed with Advanced Encryption Standard (AES-256) end-to-end, client-side authenticated encryption through the LucidLink Windows, macOS or Linux client and Filespace user access controlled filesystem credentials.

 FUSE https://en.wikipedia.org/wiki/Filesystem_in_Userspace will be installed as a dependency on macOS and Linux.
 Users with strongly secured environments may receive a warning to allow 3rd-party driver installation.